ahmetcankardes/EE407-Process-Control-Course-Project-METU-EEE/README.md

 ## Project Definition

 The objective of this experiment was to investigate the effects of P, PI, and PID controllers on the Ball and Beam System.
-The team utilized a Hot Wheels car with a straight surface attached to it to improve measurements instead of a ball, enabling it to move on specially designed rails.
+The team utilized a Hot Wheels car with a straight surface attached to it to improve measurements instead of a ball, enabling it to move on rails(rails are maden by wooden chopsticks 😃).

 <p align="center">
   <img src="/images/setup.png" alt="Figure 1 - Setup"/>